dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 The `Code` folder contains four R scripts.
 These are are extensively commented, however a brief overview of each script is included below for convenience.
 * [`1_Data_Preparation.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/1_Data_Preparation.R): Reads and cleans the data, preparing them in a format useful for subsequent statistical analyses.
 * [`2_Statistical_Analyses.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/2_Statistical_Analyses.R): Performs the statistical analyses reported in the publication.
 Prints results to output in a convenient format.
-* [`3_Plots.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/3_Plots.R) Creating and saves the figures used in the manuscript.
+* [`3_Plots.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/3_Plots.R) Creates and saves the figures used in the manuscript.
 * [`Intraclass_Corr_Coeff.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Intraclass_Corr_Coeff.R) Defines functions to compute Intraclass Correlation Coefficient via different approaches.